-In 2016 he and his team were awarded the Queen’s Ebola Medal for Service in West Africa 2014-16 and in 2019 he received a Commonwealth Association Award for subsequent work with Ebola survivors in Sierra Leone.
+In 2016 he and his team were awarded the Queen’s Ebola Medal for Service in West Africa 2014-16 and in 2019 he received a Commonwealth Association Award for this and subsequent work with Ebola survivors in Sierra Leone.

 He was appointed Officer of the Order of the British Empire in the Queen’s Birthday honours list 2020 for his role in the COVID-19 response.

 Calum provides a tertiary paediatric respiratory outpatient clinic and runs the regional paediatric bronchoscopy service with Professor Kevin Southern and colleagues at Alder Hey Children’s Hospital.

 Calum volunteered at the London 2012 Olympic Games where he led the shooting field of play medical team at the Royal Artillery Barracks.

 Clinical Secretary: Ciara.O'Shea@alderhey.nhs.uk +44 (0) 151 252 5777

 - Queen's Ebola Medal for Service in West Africa (Health Research Activities) (Her Majesty's Government, 2016)

 - Letter from Prime Minister (Olympic Games Health Threat Response) (Prime Minister HMG UK, 2012)